Click to enlarge |

 Eventually, we manage to cross the railway and reach SS17, which we follow... to a bar!
 During the walk, I had been unsuccessfully trying to spot the first houses of L’Aquila.
 Sitting comfortably at the table, I check the GPS to see how much further we have to go and am surprised: we’re practically at the foot of the Basilica of Collemaggio!
 I look up, and sure enough, I see the back of the basilica.
 We’ve arrived without even realizing it.

-As we approach, we first pass through the Holy Door, established by Pope Celestine V, the Pope of the Great Refusal.
+As we approach, we first pass close to the Holy Door, established by Pope Celestine V, the Pope of the Great Refusal.
 It’s really just a short distance now.
 We take the customary photos, almost as if trying to delay the end of the journey, but finally, we pass through the main door and enter the Basilica, which welcomes us with its simplicity.
 We look around, satisfied: we have reached our destination, a goal that at the beginning seemed very distant but which, step by step, we have achieved.

 Needless to say, up until the end, we continued to find the "Cammino della Pace" signs from time to time.
-On returning, I had to solve the mystery, and a quick search on the Internet revealed that it is a 500 km route from L’Aquila to Monte Sant’Angelo in Puglia, and those who created it tried to make the most of the tratturi.
+On returning, I had to solve the mystery, and a quick search on the Internet revealed that it is a 500 km route from L’Aquila to Monte Sant’Angelo in Puglia, and those who created it tried to make the most of the tratturos.
 That explains why we kept intersecting its path!
 For those interested, I’ll leave the link to their website

 Track of the day